fastai/course-v3/docs/terminal_tutorial.md

 #### Updating Conda

-On more thing, if you want to update conda, you should write this in the terminal "conda update conda" and you are done.
+One more thing, if you want to update conda, you should write this in the terminal "conda update conda" and you are done.

 <img alt="update" src="/images/terminal/conda_update.png" class="screenshot">